jayant-js/Maternal-Health-Risk-Prediction/README.md

 - Overleaf for document formatting

 ## 📈 Results & Insights

-- Different classification models were tested for accuracy.
+- Multiple classification models were evaluated using both **accuracy** and **recall** metrics.
+- Given the medical context, **recall** was prioritized to minimize false negatives and ensure high sensitivity in detecting maternal health risks.
-- Key features influencing maternal health risks were analyzed.
+- Key features contributing to maternal health risk levels were identified and analyzed for their impact.
-- The final model provides a reliable prediction of maternal risk levels.
+- The final selected model demonstrated strong recall performance, making it a reliable and safe choice for predicting maternal risk levels.

 ## 📂 Files Included
 - **Maternal_Health_Risk.pdf** - Detailed report with analysis, methodology, and findings.